Nursing Admission Requirements

 Other General Information

-Syllabi, hand-outs, calendar and assignments are accessed through Canvas, the learning mangement system used by CMU.
+Syllabi, hand-outs, calendar and assignments are accessed through Canvas, the learning management system used by CMU.
 Students must have a CMU email account.
 Transportation to all clinical experiences is the student's responsibility.

 CMU has a chapter of the Student Nurses' Association (SNA), a constituent of the Missouri/National Student Nurses' Association (MOSNA/NSNA) (advisor: Prof. Lauren Strand).
 Through SNA, students from each pre-Nursing and Nursing cohort elect a student representative to participate in department meetings and represent the student body in decision-making situations.
 Any pre-Nursing or Nursing student who wishes to attend department meetings may do so.
 However, all students will be dismissed from meetings prior to any discussion that is part of a private or privileged nature in order to protect confidential information.

 Lecture courses are allotted credit based on 1 hour of classroom contact per week for each credit hour.
 Credit assigned to clinical components of courses is based on a minimum of 3 contact hours per credit hour.
-Clinical hours may include some lab time, simulations, community-based clinical experiences, and health-care provider organization-based clinical experiences.
+Clinical hours may include, simulations, community-based clinical experiences, and health-care provider organization-based clinical experiences.

 The CMU Nursing Department does not discriminate on the basis of race, color, religion, sex, national origin, age or federally defined disability in its recruitment and admission of students.